 My name is Mark Anderson, and I write as a Christian.
-With graduate degrees in both Christian religion (Westminster Theological Seminary) and Islamic studies (McGill University), I’ve spent years studying these sister faiths.
+With graduate degrees in both Christian religion (Westminster Theological Seminary) and Islamic studies (McGill University), I’ve spent years studying the world’s two biggest religions.
 My aim here is to help people understand the Christian faith better.
-[My other website www.understandingislam.today aims to help people understand Muslim belief and practice.]
+(My other website www.understandingislam.today aims to help people understand Islam better.)

 Distortion leaves us relating not to what other people truly are, but rather to our false image of them.
-The media and academia in the secular West both have a strong anti-Christian bias.
-The same is true in Muslim-, Buddhist- and Hindu-majority countries.
-This bias shapes the lens people see through, distorting more than clarifying.
-And this can leave them struggling to see any good in Christians and the Christian faith.
+The secular media and academia in the West have a strong anti-Christian bias.
+The same is true of the media in Muslim-, Buddhist- and Hindu-majority countries.
+This bias shapes the lens people see through, often distorting more than clarifying.
+And this can leave people struggling to see any good in Christians or their faith.

 If all I know of Christianity distorts or caricatures it, I’ll find it hard to come to terms with its reality and may find contempt for Christians more natural than respect.

 Since religious faith or the lack of it goes to the heart of who we are, contempt for a person’s faith commitment will inevitably show in my attitude to them.

 This puts a premium on understanding truly.
 It also suggests that most people who reject Christianity reject one or another distortion of it.
 Unfortunately, misinformation is self-propagating and understanding–seeing past the myriad of distortions out there, to reality–is often difficult to attain.
 True understanding demands that we listen well and work hard at seeing things from the other person’s perspective.
 This effort pays off in more ways than one.
 The truer my view of another religion, for example, the more truly I’ll be able to appreciate my own faith too.
 And everyone–secularists included–has some sort of faith.